pio20pro-arch/NJU-mobile-data-usage/README.md

 This app is intended for nju mobile users who have a subscription service (https://www.njumobile.pl/oferta/nju-z-subskrypcja).

+Support for other accounts like prepaid or mobile internet: https://github.com/pio20pro-arch/Nju-mobile-prepaid-status

 Windows tray application in C# (.NET 8 / WinForms) for monitoring remaining data packages for nju numbers.

 ## Features